wbdvcl/wbpk/readme.md

 ## `.watch(opts: object)`

 Tells webpack to watch for changes based on your config.
 All valid webpack `watch` config options can be passed here.

+# Contributing

+Want a new feature or see something missing from webpack that should be here?
+Open an [issue](https://github.com/wbdvcl/wbpk/issues) or [submit a pull request](https://github.com/wbdvcl/wbpk/pulls).
+Make sure all new features have proper tests included with them if submitting a PR.

+# Tests

+Tests are done using [`jest`](https://facebook.github.io/jest/)